mantidproject/dockerfiles/Windows/jenkins-node/readme.md

 ### Install the VMMC

 1. Access `\\FITCLOUDVMMSB2\VMM2016ConsoleInstall$`.
 If you cannot access this file location, you will have to be granted permissions: please contact a member of the RAL Mantid Devops team.
 2. In the subdirectory `BaseInstallVMM2016` run `setup.exe`.
-Select `Install`, then all defaults as you progress through the installation.
+Select `Install`, then `Add Features`, ticking the `VMM Console` checkbox.
+Follow the install through selecting all defaults as you progress.
 3. After a successful install, navigate to the second subdirectory `LatestConsoleUR` and run `UR7_kb4496921_AdminConsole_amd64.smp`.
 This will install the latest update.

 ### Using the VMMC